ncor/context-resolver/README.md

 ## Why you shouldn't use this library

-This library was created to scale typed asynchronous code bases that use interfaces and functions rather than classes.
+This library was created to scale typed asynchronous codebases that use interfaces and functions rather than classes.
 Therefore, I do not recommend using this library in projects where:

 -   OOP and classes are the main approach;
 -   The amount of code is small enough to build the application manually;